zsfelber/grammophone/README.md

 Currently only the routines in grammar/ have tests.
 (There are no controller or view tests yet.)
 To run these:

     yarn test

+zsfelber
+-~------
+Added extended BNF features to internal language specification grammar.
+It now understands and correctly parses parenthesized expressions and ? * + for primary expressions.
+Primary expressions consist of terminal symbols, nonterminal symbols, literals and parenthesized expressions.
+Implementation starts from grammar/index.js/flattenNode which generates temporary extra rules for them and extracts them along with original ones.